open-telemetry/opentelemetry-java/README.md

 See the project [milestones](https://github.com/open-telemetry/opentelemetry-java/milestones) for details on upcoming releases.
 The dates and features described in issues and milestones are estimates, and subject to change.

-### Summary

-We plan to merge projects and pave the path for future improvements as a unified community of tracing vendors, users and library authors who wants apps be managed better.
-We are open to feedback and suggestions from all of you!

 ## Contributing